 Complete the following steps:

-Note: For additional information on editing settings, see Working with managed rule groups.
+Note: For more information about editing settings, see Working with managed rule groups.

 If you encounter false positives with AWS Managed Rules rule groups, then see AWS Managed Rules for AWS WAF.